FieryFork/FieryFork.github.io/mymusic.md

 *It's not a real error.*
 <br>
 <br>
 This is my peice titled *Mori in Conatu* meaning *Die Trying* in Latin.
 I hope to use it in a game someday.
-I composed the score and arranged it for the Antiquated Beat album.
+I composed the score and generated it by hand for the Antiquated Beat album.
 <br>
 <audio controls>
   <source src="mori-in-conatu.mp3" type="audio/mpeg">